 Judge Bruce-Lyle was born in Ghana, where her father served as a Justice of the Supreme Court of Ghana, as well as a Justice of the Supreme Court of Zambia.
-Judge Bruce-Lyle attended the University of Zambia where she received a Bachelor of Laws before attending University of California Berkeley School of Law for her Juris Doctor.
+Judge Bruce-Lyle attended the University of Zambia where she received a Bachelor of Laws before attending University of California Berkeley School of Law for her Master of Laws degree.

 Her career started in the San Diego Office of County Counsel as deputy county counsel.
 Ten years later she joined the Office of the Workers’ Compensation Appeals Board, where she served as a workers’ compensation referee before becoming a workers’ compensation administrative law judge.

 Gov. Gray Davis appointed Judge Bruce-Lyle to the San Diego Superior Court in April 2001.
 Her assignments have included Criminal Court, Drug Court, Juvenile Delinquency, Prop 36 Court, Superior Court Appellate Panel, AB 109 Post Judgment Courts, and Veterans Treatment Court.
 After joining the San Diego Superior Court, Judge Bruce-Lyle was instrumental in implementing Reentry Court, AB 109 Post Judgment Courts, and Veteran’s Treatment Court.
 Her judicial leadership has been vital to managing San Diego’s AB 109 population.